andra1286/e-commerce/README.md

 # e-commerce
-responsive website for an online shop using HTML, CSS and JavaScript with multiple pages (not finished yet)
+responsive website for an online shop using HTML, CSS and JavaScript with multiple pages